jonprine/blockchain-developer-bootcamp-final-project/README.md

 ## Workflow

+- 2 separate metamask accounts are needed to be able to switch between purchaser and artist.
 - User visits deployed website and connects through metamask.
 - User goes to New Show and creates the parties - purchaser and artist - by adding the wallet address to each respective field and submits.
 The first user to the site is usually the purchaser.
 - After the parties are created, the purchaser creates an offer.